Agriculture & Horticulture

 - International Agriculture BSc (Hons)

 You can go straight into getting a job in agriculture and horticulture.
-We would recommend you get work experience in this industry and make connections.
-You could set up a professional business twitter or LinkedIn (they’re both free) to get started.
+Nonetheless, we would recommend that you get some work experience in this industry and make connections to be able to get your foot in the door and succeed.
+To do this you could set up a professional business twitter or LinkedIn (they’re both free) to get started.
 This is the best way to get your first-time role!